laurenforrest/starter-hugo-academic2/content/applicants/8. stats/index.md

 ---

-Getting accepted into a clinical psych PhD program is freaking hard.
+Getting accepted into a clinical psych PhD program is hard.
 I've yet to learn of another type of program with a lower acceptance rate.
 In my two years of reviewing apps, I've received applications from a pool of extraordinarily talented and qualified candidates.
 There are far more talented applicants than I can interview or admit, so I have to make tough cuts.
 (And FWIW, I really feel for those applying.
 This process is seriously so competitive and hard.)
 I do not have hard and fast cutoffs for anything, but I'm providing the stats below to help you evaluate your competitiveness.

-If you fall short on some of these details but you've had other experiences that have substantially prepared you for a research-intensive degree, please describe in your statement of purpose what these experiences are and how they expanded your research skillset and readiness.
+If you fall short on some of these details but you've had other experiences that have substantially prepared you for a research-intensive degree, that's okay!
+Please describe in your statement of purpose what these substantially-preparing experiences are and how they expanded your research skillset and readiness.

 **Number of applications received for one available slot**
 - 2024 cycle: 84 --> acceptance rate = 1.19%
 - 2025 cycle: 130 --> acceptance rate = 0.77%
+I know these numbers are low and might be scary.
+But knowledge is power.
+If you are a stellar candidate and you don't get an offer, the non-offer probably has more to do with a broken system of each PI only being able to admit a single student per year than it does with you not being stellar enough.
+(Of course there are also some candidates who don't get offers because they need more time to develop research interests, have interests that I can't competently supervise, etc.)

 **Applicants' interest areas** (not mutually exclusive so %s sum to >100)
 - 30-50% of applicants are specifically interested in eating disorders